This page tells you about the chemotherapy drug combination called FOLFOX. There are sections about

 - Tiredness and breathlessness due to a drop in red blood cells (anaemia) – you may need a blood transfusion

-- Feeling or being sick happens to about 7 out of every 10 (70%) people who have oxaliplatin, but is usually well controlled with anti sickness drugs.
+- Feeling or being sick happens to about 7 out of every 10 people (70%) but is usually well controlled with anti sickness drugs.
 If the sickness is not controlled, let your nurse know as there are other anti sickness medicines that may work better for you

-- Pain in the vein during the infusion of oxaliplatin or folinic acid – sometimes the drugs may need to be given more slowly
+- Pain in the vein during the infusion of oxaliplatin or folinic acid – tell your nurse if this happens.
+Sometimes the drugs may need to be given more slowly

-- Some people develop soreness, redness and peeling on the palms of the hands and soles of the feet (plantar palmar syndrome) which may cause tingling, numbness, pain and dryness
+- Some people develop soreness, redness and peeling on the palms of the hands and soles of the feet (plantar palmar syndrome).
+This may cause tingling, numbness, pain and dryness

 - Diarrhoea happens to 6 out of 10 people (60%) – tell your doctor or nurse if it becomes severe, if you can't drink to replace the lost fluid, or if it carries on for more than 3 days.
 Your nurse may give you anti diarrhoea medicine to take home with you after chemotherapy